7 Tyres, wheels and hubs

-10. A tyre has a string type repair visible from the outside.
+12. A tyre has a string-type repair visible from the outside.

-11. A tyre fitted to a vehicle capable of exceeding 30km/h does not have a tread pattern depth (Technical bulletin 7) of at least 1.5mm (excluding any tie-bar or tread depth indicator strip) around the whole circumference of the tyre:
+13. A tyre, other than a winter tyre (Note 2), does not have a tread pattern depth (Technical bulletin 7) of at least 1.5mm (excluding any tie-bar or tread-depth indicator strip) around the whole circumference of the tyre:

 a) within all the principal grooves that normally contain moulded tread depth indicators, or

-12. A tyre not identified as designed for re-grooving has had its tread depth increased by regrooving.
+15. A tyre not identified as designed for regrooving has had its tread depth increased by regrooving.

-a) securley attached by a device that is in good condition and correctly applied, or
+a) securely attached by a device that is in good condition and correctly applied, or

 b) stowed in a closed compartment separate from the occupant space (eg if the manufacturer’s attachment device is missing or faulty) .